Timber Calculator — Board Feet & Cost

 - What does the Timber Calculator — Board Feet & Cost do?

 - Calculate timber volume, total length and cost for construction projects.
 Common size presets included.
-All calculations are performed in your browser using official UK rates and thresholds.

 - Does this include waste allowance?